This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Garden Plan

-This section of the garden surrounds a small casita and sits on a gently sloping terrain with limited sunlight and close neighbours nearby.
-To manage water runoff and support the natural landscape, we created small terraced levels using local materials like stones and branches, a subtle, sustainable solution that holds moisture and prevents erosion.
+This garden surrounds a small casita on gently sloping terrain, with limited sunlight and close neighboring properties.
+To manage water runoff and support the natural topography, we created subtle terraced levels using local stones and branches, a sustainable, moisture-retaining approach that helps prevent erosion.

 Designer Andrew

-Over time, Andrew and Rutger built a connection.
-Andrew shared his passion for gardening, his approach, and the joy it brought him.
-Rutger, also an entrepreneur, was inspired and gave him the opportunity.
-The results?
-They speak louder than words.
+Over time, Andrew and Rutger forged a close connection.
+Andrew shared his passion for gardening, his design process, and the joy of creating.
+Rutger, an entrepreneur, was inspired and offered him the opportunity.
+The outcome?
+The results speak for themselves.

 Plattegrond Siesta Gardens of Ibiza